Login

 Women need to stimulate their clitoris for orgasm just as men need to stimulate their penis.
 Intercourse does not provide enough clitoral stimulation for female orgasm no matter how long and enthusiastically a man keeps thrusting.

 What is confusing, for women who masturbate, is that clitoral stimulation can only lead to orgasm once a woman has achieved the necessary psychological arousal through fantasy.
-Women do not become aroused enough for orgasm through the naked male body.
+Women do not become aroused enough for orgasm by looking at the naked male body.
 If they did, then women would enjoy pornography, lap-dancing and pole-dancing bars as men do.

 Women’s sexual arousal depends on sexual fantasies with a complex psychological context (often BDSM) that can be tricky to combine with a real life sexual relationship.
 Many women do use fantasy during sex but others find that their mind-based fantasies are ineffective with a partner.
 A woman may need to learn other ways of incorporating her fantasies into her sex life.